10 Mistakes To Avoid When Making Sweet Potato Pie

 9. Serving too soon

 Sweet potato pie needs time to set.
-Let it cool for at least 4 hours, or overnight if you can wait.
+Cooling is not optional.
+Custard pies finish setting as they rest, so let it cool at least 4 hours — preferably overnight.
 This makes slicing (and plating) much easier, and lets the flavors settle beautifully!

 10. Slicing while warm